Yenisei: History

-Wheat from the Yenisey was sold by Muslims and Uighurs during inadequate harvests to Bukhara and Soghd during the Tahirid era.
+Wheat from the Yenisei was sold by Muslims and Uighurs during inadequate harvests to Bukhara and Soghd during the Tahirid era.

-Russians first reached the upper Yenisey in 1605, travelling from the Ob, up the Ket, portaging and then down the Yenisey as far as the Sym.
+Russians first reached the upper Yenisei in 1605, travelling from the Ob, up the Ket, portaging and then down the Yenisei as far as the Sym.

 In 1862 Paul Theodor von Krusenstern attempted to navigate with two ships from Murmansk through the Kara Sea to the delta of the river Yenissei, but unfortunately was shipwrecked before obtaining success.

-During World War II, Nazi Germany and the Japanese Empire agreed to divide Asia along a line that followed the Yenisey to the border of China and then along the border of China and the Soviet Union.
+During World War II, Nazi Germany and the Japanese Empire agreed to divide Asia along a line that followed the Yenisei to the border of China and then along the border of China and the Soviet Union.